RRobert92/ASGA/bin/Fiber_Curvature_&_Length/Readme.md

         Pole1_00, Pole1_01 etc.

 ## Getting Started
-Tool is fully automatic, and required for the user to only feed information about file directory which has to be analysed and the name and directory of the output file.
+The tool is fully automatic and required for the user to only feed information about file directory which has to be analyzed and the name and directory of the output file.

       - lines 5, 7 & 12 -> dir of the file
       - lines 365 -> names and dir for the output files